What can I do as a carer?

 Carers

-If you find yourself caring for another person and you both feel that, if necessary, you should be able to take control of their affairs, you could suggest that they give you a 'Lasting power of attorney for property and financial affairs' (LPA-PA) and a 'Lasting power of attorney for health and welfare' (LPA-HW).
+If you find yourself caring for another person and you both feel that, if necessary, you should be able to take control of their affairs, you could suggest that they give you a 'Lasting power of attorney for property and financial affairs' (LP1F) and a 'Lasting power of attorney for health and welfare' (LP1H).
 If they agree, you could then be legally responsible for dealing with their assets and financial interests as well as making decisions about their personal wellbeing.
 Without these documents, you won't have the right to do this, even though you are acting as a carer.
 You can't, under any circumstances, force the person you care for to sign an LPA.
 They must willingly sign it and must be of sound mind to undertake it; otherwise it will be ruled invalid.

 There may be a natural reluctance to pass over control of their affairs.
 You could ease their concerns by sharing leaflets from the Office of the Public Guardian (OPG) with them, such as Making decisions about your health, welfare or finance.
 Who decides when you can't? (opens a PDF).